-International travel from London, United Kingdom to Paris, France is: Partially open.
+Travel between London, United Kingdom and Paris, France is: Unrestricted.

-Entry into France is currently allowed for: Entry is partially open for citizens and permanent residents of United Kingdom.
+International entry is allowed at this time for: Entry is unrestricted for citizens and permanent residents of United Kingdom.

-Return travel to London, United Kingdom from France is: Partially open.
+The restriction level for your return to London, United Kingdom from France is: Unrestricted.

-Entry into United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of France.
+Entry into United Kingdom is currently allowed for: Entry is unrestricted for citizens and permanent residents of France.

-You can travel between London and Paris 3 different ways: bus, flight or train.
+There are 4 ways that you can travel between London and Paris.
+You can take a bus, ferry, flight or train.

-In comparison, traveling by bus can take you on average 9 h 40 min.
+In comparison, going by bus can take 8 h 20 min on average.

 In comparison, going by train can take 2 h 16 min on average.